Software License Management Online (SLMO) (Old Name->OpenLM Cloud) Registration and Configuration

 Figure 20: The Broker restart success screen.

-- Click the [Exit] button at the bottom of the Broker screen to close the OpenLM Broker Configuration Tool.
+9. Click the Exit button at the bottom of the Broker screen to close the OpenLM Broker Configuration Tool.

-At this point configuration of the OpenLM Broker to the OpenLM Cloud service is complete.
+At this point configuration of the OpenLM Broker to the Software License Management Online (SLMO) service is complete.

-The OpenLM Broker connects to license server ports, and conveys license usage information to the OpenLM Server.
-The OpenLM Cloud service can be used with license servers which are properly configured in OpenLM Broker.
+The OpenLM Broker connects to license server’s ports, and conveys license usage information to the OpenLM Server.
+The Software License Management Online (SLMO) service can be used with license servers that are properly configured in OpenLM Broker.
 For more details about configuring a license server, please refer to the dedicated OpenLM Broker Configuration documentation.
-The information from the license server configuration in Broker needs to be entered into the OpenLM Cloud configuration to complete the setup.
+The information from the license server configuration in Broker needs to be entered into the Software License Management Online (SLMO) configuration to complete the setup.

-- Login to your OpenLM Cloud account using your username, password, and the URL on the login screen (https://saas.openlm.com/SaasClient/Home/Login).
-This will open the Home screen for OpenLM Cloud.
+- Login to your Software License Management Online (SLMO) account using your username, password, and the URL on the login screen (https://cloud.openlm.com/https://).
+This will open the Home screen for Software License Management Online (SLMO).

-- Click on the “License Servers” tab to display the License Server screen (see Figure 21).
+- Click on the “License Servers“, then “There are x servers pending approval” (see Figure 21).